Equal-Pay Contracts

 \subsection{\Price\ Lower Bounds}

-Below we adjust the proof of \Cref{prop:pof_add} so that the lower bound for additive $f$ is valid all BEST objectives. \begin{proposition} There exists an instance with additive $f$ such that the price of fairness for any \goodobj\ objective $\varphi$ is $\Omega\left(\frac{\log n}{\log \log n}\right)$. \end{proposition} \begin{proof} Consider the same instance as in the proof of \Cref{prop:pof_add} and let $(\contract^\star,S^\star)$ be the optimal contract and equilibrium with respect to $\varphi$.
+Below we adjust the proof of Proposition~\ref{prop:pof_add} so that the lower bound for additive $f$ is valid all BEST objectives. \begin{proposition} There exists an instance with additive $f$ such that the price of equality for any \goodobj\ objective $\varphi$ is $\Omega\left(\frac{\log n}{\log \log n}\right)$. \end{proposition} \begin{proof} Consider the same instance as in the proof of Proposition~\ref{prop:pof_add} and let $(\contract^\star,S^\star)$ be the optimal contract and equilibrium with respect to $\varphi$.

 where $\contract$ is the contract for which $\alpha_i = \frac{1}{i2H_n}$.